-Best Places to See Monarch Butterflies in Southern California
+15 Places to See Monarch Butterflies in the South Bay and SoCal

-Every year monarch butterflies migrate to Southern California between mid-October and February to spend the season overwintering in groves.
-It’s a magnificent sight watching these breathtaking creatures flutter by and an excellent first-look at why preserving monarchs is so important.
-Here are the best places in Southern California where you can view these beautiful butterflies.
+Western monarch butterflies migrate to Southern California between late October and February every year to spend the season overwintering in groves.
+It’s a magnificent sight watching these vibrant orange creatures flutter by and an excellent first look at why preserving monarchs is essential.
+Here are the best places in Southern California to view these monarch butterfly groves.

 Facts About Monarch Migration

-North American Monarch Butterflies travel thousands of miles each year to overwinter in Mexico and Southern California.
+North American Monarch Butterflies travel thousands of miles each year to overwinter either in Central Mexico or Southern California.
 They take shelter in the warmer winter climates until spring arrives.
-After that they are on the hunt for food in the form of milkweed.
+Western monarchs breed west of the Rocky Mountains in the spring and then make their way to the central coast of California for the winter months to avoid the freezing temperatures.

 The Best Southern California Locations to See Monarch Butterflies